-- (iv) a resident may not be required to access supportive services in order to qualify for ormaintain tenancy in a rent restricted Unit that the household otherwise qualifies for; and, - (E) Supportive Housing Developments must meet the criteria of either clause (i) or (ii) of this subparagraph: - (i) not financed, except for construction financing, with any debt containing foreclosure provisions or debt that contains must-pay repayment provisions (including cash-flow debt).
+- (i) regularly and frequently offered to all residents; - (ii) easily accessible and offered at times that residents are able to use them; - (iii) must include case management and resident services that either aid in addressing debilitating conditions, or assist residents in securing the skills, assets, and connections needed for independent living; and - (iv) a resident may not be required to access supportive services in order to qualify for or maintain tenancy in a rent restricted Unit that the household otherwise qualifies for; and, - (F) Supportive Housing Developments may not be financed, except for construction financing, with any debt containing foreclosure provisions or debt that contains must-pay repayment provisions (including cash-flow debt).
 Permanent foreclosable, must-pay debt is permissible if sourced by federal funds, but the Development will not be exempted from Subchapter D of this chapter (relating to Underwriting and Loan Policy).
 In addition, permanent foreclosable, cash-flow debt provided by an Affiliate is permissible if originally sourced from charitable contributions or pass-through local government non-federal funds.
-Any amendment to an Application or Underwriting Report resulting in the addition of debt prohibited under this definition will result in the revocation of IRS Form(s) 8609, and may not be made for Developments that have Direct Loans after a LURA is executed, except as a part of an approved Asset Management Division work out arrangement; or - (ii) financed with debt that meets feasibility requirements under Subchapter D of this chapter without exemptions and must also be supported by project-based rental or operating subsidies for all Units, and meet all of the criteria in subclauses (I) (VIII) of this clause: - (I) the Application includes documentation of how resident feedback has been incorporated into design of the proposed Development; - (II) the Development is located less than 1/2 mile from regularly-scheduled public transportation, including evenings and weekends; - (III) at least 10% of the Units in the proposed Development meet the 2010 ADA standards with the exceptions listed in "Nondiscrimination on the Basis of Disability in Federally Assisted Programs and Activities" 79 Federal Register 29671 for persons with mobility impairments; - (IV) multiple systems will be in place for residents to provide feedback to Development staff; - (V) a resident is or will be a member of the Development Owner or service provider board of directors; - (VI) the Development's Tenant Selection Criteria will include a clear description of any credit, criminal conviction, or prior eviction history that may disqualify a potential resident.
-The disqualification cannot be a total prohibition, unless such a prohibition is required by federal statute or regulation (i.e. the Development must have an appeal process for non federally required criteria); - (VII) the Development will have a comprehensive written eviction prevention policy that includes an appeal process; and - (VIII) the Development will have a comprehensive written services plan that describes the available services, identifying whether they are provided directly or through referral linkages, by whom, and in what location and during what days and hours.
-A copy of the services plan will be readily accessible to residents. - (123) TDHCA Operating Database--Sometimes referred to as "TDHCA Database."
-A consolidation of recent actual income and operating expense information collected through the Department's Annual
+Any amendment to an Application or LURA Underwriting Report resulting in the addition of debt prohibited under this definition will result in the revocation of IRS Form(s) 8609-, and may not be made for Developments that have Direct Loans after a LURA is executed, except as a part of an approved Asset Management Division work out arrangement. - (122) TDHCA Operating Database--Sometimes referred to as "TDHCA Database."
+A consolidation of recent actual income and operating expense information collected through the Department's Annual Owner Financial Certification process, as required and described in Chapter 10, Subchapter F of this title (relating to Compliance Monitoring), and published on the Department's web site (www.tdhca.state.tx.us). - (123) Target Population--The designation of types of housing populations shall include Elderly Developments, and those that are Supportive Housing.
+All others will be considered to serve general populations without regard to any subpopulations. - (124) Tax-Exempt Bond Development--A Development requesting or having been awarded Housing Tax Credits and which receives a portion of its financing from the proceeds of Tax-Exempt Bonds which are subject to the state volume cap as described in Code, §42(h)(4), such that the Development does not receive an allocation of tax credit authority from the State Housing

-Owner Financial Certification process, as required and described in Chapter 10, Subchapter F of this title (relating to Compliance Monitoring), and published on the Department's web site (www.tdhca.state.tx.us).
+Credit Ceiling.